McBen/IITCPluginKit_Example/docs/1-creating-the-plugin.md

 [0] iitc_plugin_CountPortals.dev.user.js  23.7 KiB    main  [emitted]  main...
 ```

+## Installation

 - Open [http://localhost:8100](http://localhost:8100) and install your freshly created Plugin.
-  Open or reload your iitc browser window.

 ![Browser window](/images/tut-1.png)

+- Open or reload your iitc browser window.

 You should see the good old "Hello World" message.

-Congratulation for your first IITC-Plugin.
+Congratulation for your first IITC-Plugin! :tada:

-## 1.1 Updating
+## Updating
 You won't need that now but sooner or later you'll need to update the IITCPluginKit.
 `yarn outdated` will show you if you're still up to date
 `yarn upgrade` will do all minor version upgrades